 The large cab and long bonnet could look awkward, but thanks to the sloping rear glass and tailgate that has been extended outwards slightly, it works.
 There’s also a lovely little detail where the Rolls-Royce logo sits slightly proud of the rest of the tailgate.

 The tail lights are also a work of art, with rectangular simplicity, yet enough detail to make you look twice.
-And at the front end, the laser lights which project beams 600 metres down the road, have their own “eyebrow” daytime running light signature.
+The headlights are laser units which project a beam more than half a kilometer and have their own “eyebrow” DRL signature.

 Ian Grant, Global Client Sales Manager for Rolls-Royce, took the time to take us through a guided tour of the super-luxury SUV.